ore-code/ore-cms-js/README.md

 # Ore CMS

 Ore CMS runs entirely in the browser—no backend, no database, no server-side code.
 Just Markdown for content, HTML for layout, and optional JavaScript for behavior.
-Drop it onto any server with rewrite support and you're live.
+The only server-side setup required is a simple rewrite rule.
+Once that’s in place, you’re live.

 ## Installation